mjfrigaard/sharing-your-work/manuscript/03chapter.md

 Wanting to be informed citizens (and knowing how to collect and analyze data), we decide to investigate how each candidate performed using various sources of data.

-#### Data journalism = "social science in real time"
+#### Data journalism

 Journalists are a bit like statisticians in the sense that both get to ["*play in everyone's backyard*"](https://www.nytimes.com/2000/07/28/us/john-tukey-85-statistician-coined-the-word-software.html).
 Data journalism explicitly combines analysis and communication skills, which makes it a great place to look for tools and methods we can adapt to various projects.

+The best data journalism projects combine the rigor of numbers and math with an ability to **write something people want to read**.
 Data journalists like [Aleszu Bajak](https://twitter.com/aleszubajak), [Andrew Flowers](https://twitter.com/andrewflowers), and [Andrew Ba Tran](https://twitter.com/abtran) have been hugely influential in introducing R as a tool in the newsroom.
-The best data journalism pieces combine the rigor of numbers and math with an ability to **write something people will read**.

-More importantly, journalists are trained to view the world differently than typical scientists or analysts.
+Another reason journalism is an excellent resource for sharing your work is because journalists are trained to view the world differently than typical scientists or analysts.
 As the NBC investigative reporter [Andy Lehren](https://twitter.com/lehrennbc) describes in the text [Digital Investigative Journalism](https://www.palgrave.com/gp/book/9783319972824),

 > *"Journalists can approach data differently than those more trained in computer sciences.
 Take, for instance, matching databases.
 Traditional IT managers compare data sets that were designed to talk with each other.
 Journalists may wonder if the payroll list of school teachers includes registered sex offenders."*